Supply chain management

 Wärtsilä supplier requirements

-Wärtsilä has defined its processes for choosing suppliers, determining their requirements and developing the supply relationship.
-Wärtsilä offers its suppliers a partnership that strengthens the competitiveness of both parties.
+Wärtsilä has defined processes for selecting suppliers, determining their compliance with Wärtsilä requirements, and developing the supply relationship.
+We offer our suppliers a partnership that strengthens the competitiveness of both parties.
 A precondition of this partnership is an open and continuous dialogue.
-Partnership thinking is also applied in Wärtsilä's research and development activities, where the company often collaborates with universities and key suppliers.
+The partnership approach is also applied in Wärtsilä's research and development activities, in which we often collaborate with universities, research institutes, and key suppliers.

 In addition to requirements relating to general features and product-specific issues, Wärtsilä has clear expectations towards its suppliers in terms of compliance with relevant legislation, environmental, quality, and occupational health and safety management, and social performance.
 Suppliers must demonstrate their compliance with these requirements in order to receive approved supplier status.
 These requirements are also included in standard supply contracts.
 Wärtsilä monitors that suppliers comply with these requirements by using performance indicators and conducting various types of audits.